-This vertical file folder contains a K.C.
-Blues, American Association, schedule for 1942.
+This vertical file folder contains a Kansas City Blues, American Association, schedule for 1942.
 Games to be played at Ruppert Stadium, 22nd and Brooklyn Avenue.
-Back of schedule includes how the teams in the...
+The back of schedule includes how the teams...

 Kansas City Blues and Kansas City Blues Queen